 Except for national championships and the like, where is it written that track meets or foot races have to be exactly the same at all times in all places?
 Does anyone ever ask, “what race do people want to see?”
 As opposed to “this is what we’ve got”?

-Could athletics stage itself as a card of match races, like a fight card does?
+Could athletics stage itself as a card of match races, like fight cards?

 In the running’s boom years of the 1970s and `80s, race directors were chief-cook-and-bottle-washers, and events were mostly mom-and-pop operations.
 But as the events grew the directors saw the need for specialists to oversee certain aspects of their event.
 So did Fred Lebow bring in Allan Steinfeld to the New York Road Runners to handle the technical aspects of course preparation and oversight.
 So, too, did the Boston Athletic Association hire Dave McGillivray.
 And elite athlete coordinators are still utilized across the country, though their budgets are often restricted, and race portfolios limited, meaning they have to do the best they can with what little they have.

-“Al was a great meet promoter,” says 1960s and `70s mile legend Jim Ryun.
+“Al was a great meet promoter,” says the 1960s and `70s mile legend Jim Ryun.
 “But he had charisma, too.
-If he had a grocery store as a sponsor, he’d stage a 100 yard dash with guys pushing grocery carts, and the winner would get to keep the groceries.
+If he had a grocery store as a sponsor, he’d stage a 100-yard dash with guys pushing grocery carts, and the winner would get to keep the groceries.
 That kind of thing appealed to people.”

 With all the strife that is enveloping the sport, we seem to be on the cusp of going one of two ways, backward into oblivion, or ahead where instead of race directors simply ushering participants to a start line, we have race promoters, the people in the red cutaway jackets, top hats and black boots standing legs spread wide, blowing their whistle trying to lure crowds into the tent to see their exotic shows and wild feats of daring do.
 I, for one, would love to buy such a ticket.
 (Then, again, I have a press pass).